 My father owned a couple houses in Portsmouth.
 One reminded me of a large two story frame house in which I had once lived in Waco, and the other reminded me of a garage apartment I had also lived in for a while in Waco.
 People lived in both houses and were supposed to be paying $150 a month per house.
 The houses were in disrepair and I thought the larger house could be fixed up so even more people could be living in it.

-My father had borrowed $14,000 on the houses but hadn't yet received all the money.
+My father had borrowed $14,000 on the houses but had not yet received all the money.
 He now wanted to sell me the houses and transfer the loan to me.
-I considered doing it and began explaining to him that in order for us to consummate the transaction the bank would have to execute a novation.
+I considered doing it and began explaining to him that in order for us to consummate the transaction, the bank would have to execute a novation.
 I explained that "novation" was a legal word and that if he transferred the loan to me without a novation and I later defaulted on the loan then he would later be liable for paying off the debt.
-If there was a novation then only I would be liable.
+If there was a novation, then only I would be liable.

-I figured it wasn't a bad deal.
+I figured it was not a bad deal.
 Each house had only cost $7,000. $150 a month rent was being collected.
 I might even move into the big house myself and thus save paying rent.
-I wouldn't do any more repair work than was absolutely necessary.
-After a few months I might have things in good enough order to leave Portsmouth anyway.
+I would not do any more repair work than was absolutely necessary.
+After a few months, I might have things in good enough order to leave Portsmouth anyway.

 Dream Epics Home Page